-Adequate maintenance of the engine, which is the responsibility of the owner/operator, is essential to keep the emission levels low.
+Adequate maintenance of the engine and the diesel particulate filter are the responsibility of the owner/ operator, and are essential to keep the emission levels low.
+Good operating practices, regular maintenance, and correct adjustments are factors that will help to stay within the regulations.